FabulosoDev/PPLGPwn/README.md

 Special thanks to [@TheOfficialFloW](https://github.com/TheOfficialFloW) [@xfangfang](https://github.com/xfangfang) [@zauceee](https://github.com/zauceee) [@llbranco](https://github.com/llbranco) [@PSGO](https://github.com/PSGO)

 ## Requirements
-- Rooted LGTV
+- Rooted LG TV
 - Ethernet cable
-- Device to connect to the TV thru ssh (You can use a phone)
+- Device to connect to the TV through SSH (PC: [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) / Android: [ConnectBot](https://play.google.com/store/apps/details?id=org.connectbot)])

 ## Jailbreak your LG TV

-To run PPLGPwn you'll need to root your LGTV, the root itself it supported by a couple of models, check both exploits to see if your TV is capable of doing so, more steps on how to root it and activate SSH aswell are available there:
+To run PPLGPwn you'll need to root your LG TV, the root itself it supported by a couple of models, check both exploits to see if your TV is capable of doing so, more steps on how to root it and activate SSH aswell are available there:
 #### Dejavuln: https://github.com/throwaway96/dejavuln-autoroot
 #### Root my TV: https://rootmy.tv/